Salim-Aden/CCNA-Portfolio/07_Troubleshooting/README.md

 # Lab Summary

-This final lab demonstrates my ability to **design, diagnose, and repair a complex enterprise network outage** using a systematic troubleshooting methodology.
+In this final lab i demonstrated my ability to **design, diagnose, and repair a complex enterprise network outage** using a systematic troubleshooting methodology.

 The network was first configured and verified in a fully operational state.
 A duplicate environment was then intentionally broken with **nine configuration failures** to simulate a real-world outage scenario.